rahulgopinath/rahulgopinath.github.io/_posts/publications/2021-05-22-icse-input-algebras.md

 ```

 What happens for pattern rules which require an exact match?
 We note that
-pattern grammars are simply conjunction (`&`) patterns, and are handled like
+pattern grammars are essentially conjunction (`&`) patterns with extra height
-above.
+constraints, and are handled like above.

 **Artifacts** _available_ ![ACM artifact available](/resources/acm_artifact_available_20px.png) (implies _functional_ ![ACM artifact functional](/resources/acm_artifact_functional_20px.png) and _reusable_ ![ACM artifact reusable](/resources/acm_artifact_reusable_20px.png) at ICSE)